- Who Are We

 If you have comments or suggestions in regards to your school’ s policy, please contact a member of your

 school’s leadership team.
-If you have comments or suggestions in regards to the Institute’s policy, please contact
+If you have comments or suggestions in regards to your school’s policy, please contact

 the Office of Federal Programs at (803) 849-2461.

-If you have any comments or suggestions regarding the Institute’s Title I Plan, please contact the Office of Federal Programs at (803) 849-2461.
+If you have any comments or suggestions regarding Title I Plans within the Institute, please contact the Office of Federal Programs at (803) 849-2461.
 The Institute will submit any parent comments or suggestions with the plan when it

 is submitted to the South Carolina State Department of Education.